Mahindra EPC Irrigation Ltd Directors Report.

 Further, your Directors state that no disclosure or reporting is required in respect of the following items as there were no transactions on these items during the year under review:

-1. Details relating to deposits covered under Chapter V of the Companies Act, 2013.
+1. Details relating to deposits covered under Chapter V of the Act.

 2. Issue of equity shares with differential rights as to dividend, voting or otherwise.

 3. Issue of shares (including sweat equity shares) to employees of the Company under any scheme save and except ESOS referred to in this Report.

 4. No significant or material orders were passed by the Regulators or Courts or Tribunals which impact the going concern status and the Companys operations in future.

 5. There were no frauds reported by auditors (including Secretarial and Cost auditor) to the Audit Committee or Board and also not reported to the Central Government.